argoproj/argo-events/docs/signal-guide.md

 ## Sensor Controller
 The `sensor-controller` is responsible for managing the `Sensor` resources and creating `sensor-executor` jobs.
 The following types of signals are supported:
- - Artifact signals which can include things like S3 Bucket Notifications, Git Webhooks, etc..
+ - Artifact signals which can include things like S3 Bucket Notifications etc..
  - Stream signals which subscribe to messages on a queue or a topic
  - Calendar signals which contain time constraints and calendar events
  - Resource signals watch changes to Kubernetes resources
+ - Webhook signals which can include things like Git, JIRA, Trello etc. webhook notifications

  The following types of triggers are supported:
  - Resource triggers produce Kubernetes objects